samsquire/ideas2/README.md

 # 76. Configuration Trialler

 A tool that either generates configuration files or command line options to try out different combinations of configuration options together.
 Use a hill climbing algorithm to see how each option affects run time performance or some other property of the system such as safety.
-I wrote a script to do this and try different encryption and compression options of SSH but I've since lost this script.

 # 77.